MEET THE DISTRICT

 Districts are nearly always co-located with Natural Resources Conservation Service (NRCS) in USDA field offices, a mutually beneficial partnership.
 Each of the 105 conservation districts in the state of Kansas are governed by a locally-elected Board of Supervisors.

 The MCCD Board meets on the second Tuesday of each month, where they establish local priorities, set policy, and administer non-regulatory conservation programs.
-The Supervisors are not paid a salary – they all generously volunteer their time and dedication to the many special events that the district sponsors and to the protection of our natural resources.
+The Supervisors are not paid a salary – they all generously volunteer their time and dedication to the many special events that the District sponsors and to the protection of our natural resources.

-as hold an election of supervisors whose terms have expired.
-This event also provides a district with an opportunity to promote the conservation ethic, make community contacts, obtain feedback/suggestions from the community, present awards, and publicize the district programs and services.
+An annual meeting is held each January to provide full disclosure of MCCD activities/accomplishments and financial affairs, as well as hold an election of supervisors whose terms have expired.
+This event also provides the District with an opportunity to promote conservation ethics, make community contacts, obtain feedback/suggestions from the community, present awards, and publicize the District’s programs and services.

-Bob Allen, NRCS Conservation Technician (Osawatomie)
+Bob Allen, NRCS Conservation Technician

 Tim Miller, NRCS Supervisory District Conservationist; serving Miami County, stationed in Lawrence